 Step 4: Chill the dough

-Turn dough out onto a lightly floured surface and push together into a rough ball.
-Knead a few times to combine, then divide into two equal balls (photo 4).
+Turn the dough out onto a lightly floured surface and push together into a rough ball.
+Knead a few times to combine, then divide into two equal balls (I use a bench scraper, but a knife will do).
+Flatten each ball into a disk with smooth edges (no cracks), cover with plastic wrap, and refrigerate at least 1 hour or up to overnight (photo 6).

 Step 5: Roll out the dough

-Step 6: Transfer to pie pan
+Step 6: Transfer the dough to a pie pan

-Here's a trick I learned from Smitten Kitchen to successfully blind bake pie dough and shortcrust pastry: freeze the crust in its pan tightly covered with foil.
+Here's a trick to successfully blind bake pie dough and shortcrust pastry: freeze the crust in its pan tightly covered with foil.
+You don't need to use pie weights or dried beans using this frozen-foil method.

 - Tear off a piece of foil that fits over the entire pan with overhang (or add extra foil as needed).